skx/marionette/README.md

 Valid parameters are:

-* `target` is a mandatory parameter, and specifies the directory to be operated upon.
+* `target` is a mandatory parameter, and specifies the directory, or directories, to operate upon.
 * `owner` - Username of the owner, e.g. "root".
 * `group` - Groupname of the owner, e.g. "root".
 * `mode` - The mode to set, e.g. "0755".